 Access to controlled substances is limited to persons who are properly licensed and who have express authority to handle them.
-No health care practitioner or researcher may dispense controlled substances except in conformity with state and federal laws and the terms of the practitioners' license.
+No health care practitioner or researcher may dispense controlled substances except in conformity with state and federal laws and the terms of the practitioner's license.

 The unauthorized manufacture, distribution, use, or possession of controlled substances by Highmark Health workforce members, vendors, or contractors is strictly prohibited.
-Any workforce member, vendor, or contractor who know of any unauthorized handling of controlled substances should provide such information immediately to his or her supervisor or the Integrity and Compliance Department.
+All workforce members, vendors, or contractors who know of any unauthorized handling of controlled substances should provide such information immediately to their supervisor or the Enterprise Risk and Governance Division.